School of Law

 Phone: (479) 575-4504

-Leeds, a citizen of the Cherokee Nation, is the first American Indian woman to serve as dean of a law school.
+Leeds, a citizen of the Cherokee Nation, is currently the only American Indian law school dean.